aptivator/anagrammer/README.md

 `anagrammer` is written in JavaScript and requires Node.js and NPM to run.
 The best way to install the latter is to use [NVM](https://github.com/nvm-sh/nvm#installing-and-updating).

-After Node.js and NPM are installed, run `npm install` inside the directory where this README.md is found.
+After Node.js and NPM are installed, clone this repository, and run `npm install` inside the directory where this README.md is found.

 On Unix-like systems, the software can be made available globally by running `npm link`.
 If the operation is successful, `anagrammer` command can be invoked from the console.